idnow/de.idnow.android/README.md

    implementation files ('libs/bcutil-jdk15to18-x.x.jar')
 ```

+N.B Importing IDnow SDK without bouncy castle libs, you will encounter the error ClassNotFoundException

 ### Supported BouncyCastle versions

 - Starting with IDnow SDK version 7.0.0, we are supporting BouncyCastle as an external dependency.